Who we are:

 Founded in 1962, RUM (as Rockford Urban Ministries is affectionately known) is the outreach of 16 United Methodist and 4 other Churches.
 RUM works on social justice and new ministries.
-In its 50 years RUM has had four clergy directors.
-Since 1985, lay director Stanley Campbell has had the pleasure of doing the work of the Lord.
-RUM is housed at the non-profit fair trade store, JustGoods, 201 Seventh Street, so call 815-964-7111 to get an appointment.
+In its 60+ years RUM has had four clergy directors.
+Since 1985, lay director Stanley Campbell has had the pleasure of doing the work.
+RUM is housed in the basement of 201 Seventh Street, so call 815-964-7111 to get an appointment.

 - Listen and respond to the needs of the community